alphagov/transformation-dashboard/_posts/2000-01-02-apprenticeships.markdown

 next-steps: |
   - Complete research and analysis on the traineeships features
   - Continue selection and appointment of permanent digital delivery team members
-  - Further develop public beta service
+  - Release public beta service on 9 December and work on its development

 digital-strategy-statement: |